shlomiku/zipline-live2/README.rst

 zipline-live2 is designed to be an extensible, drop-in replacement for zipline with multiple brokerage support to enable on premise trading of zipline algorithms.

+we recommend using python 3.6+ but python 2.7 is also supported.

 Installation
 ============
 use a fresh virtual env